KNX-IOT/knx-iot.github.io/_pages/building_linux.md

 ## Introduction

-This page describes Getting Started with KNX IoT Point API development on Linux.
+This page describes how to get started with KNX IoT Point API development on Linux.

 The build system is CMake.

-Note this description also applies to development on a Raspberry Pi.
+Note: this description also applies to development on a Raspberry Pi.

 ### Prerequisites

-The prerequisites are:

 - Linux machine (or Pi)
 - installed: